andrewdavidsmith/transferase/README.md

 The transferase system for retrieving methylomes from methbase.

-The transferase program is `xfrase` which is quicker to type and will be used below.
-There are several commands within `xfrase` and the best way to start is to understand the `dnmtools roi` command, as the information functionality provided by `xfrase` is the same.
+The transferase program has an alias `xfr` (installed as a copy of the program) which is quicker to type and will be used below.
+There are several commands within `xfr` and the best way to start is to understand the `dnmtools roi` command, as the information functionality provided by `xfr` is the same.
 If you need to learn about `dnmtools roi` you can find the docs [here](https://dnmtools.readthedocs.io/en/latest/roi)

 ## Installing transferase